 The long liberation struggle of the Cypriot people culminated in the founding of the independent state of the Republic of Cyprus (1960), which faced many more challenges.
 The Turkish invasion of 1974 year led to tragic consequences: the occupation of 40% of the island's territory, the forced expulsion of a third of the population and 1619 missing.

-In the years of independence, the Church continued to play a leading role in the political and public events of the country.
+In the years of independence, the Church continued to play a leading role in the political and social events of the country.
 The traditions of the Kikk monastery were not interrupted.
 The monastery was on the front line of struggle for national justice, democracy and spiritual prosperity.
 He developed a multifaceted activity and again was close to the people, helping him in many needs.
-From the very beginning, the monastery allocated a large sum of its revenues to establish schools, such as the once famous Kikk Men's Gymnasium (1961) and the Kikk Women's Gymnasium (1964), now 1 and 2 Kikk lyceums, respectively.
+From the very beginning, the monastery allocated a significant amount of its revenues for the establishment of schools, such as the once famous Kikk Men's Gymnasium (1961) and the Kikk Women's Gymnasium (1964), now 1 and 2 Kikk lyceums, respectively.
 For the totality of the spiritual contribution, the monastery of the Kikk Icon of the Mother of God was awarded in 1974 the special award of the Athenian Academy of Sciences.

-The monastery rendered significant assistance to those residents who were pursued by Turkish troops and who in 1974 year sought refuge in the Kikk mountains.
+The monastery rendered significant help to those residents who were pursued by the Turkish troops and who in 1974 year sought refuge in the Kikk mountains.
 The monastery opened the doors and took thousands of refugees, giving them shelter, comfort and strength.
-At the same time, the monastery transferred large sums to the corresponding state funds, from where funds were sent to help refugees.
-Expropriated educational institutions and spiritual centers, such as the Morphos Agricultural Gymnasium, located for many years within the walls of the theological seminary, were located in the monastery grounds.
-The monastery sent financial assistance for the purpose of defense, to improve the life of soldiers, to build barracks for the national guard.
+At the same time, the monastery transferred large sums to the relevant state funds, from where funds were sent to help refugees.
+Expropriated schools and spiritual centers, such as the Morphos Agricultural Gymnasium, which had been housed for many years within the walls of the theological seminary, were located in the monastery grounds.
+The monastery sent financial assistance for defense purposes, for improving the life of soldiers, for building barracks for the national guard.

 To date, in the monastery, twenty monks and two novices are working.
 The abbot of the monastery from 1984 is the bishop (now Metropolitan of Kikk and Tilliri), Nikifor, who is at the head of the work of the brethren to preserve the traditions of faithful service to the values and ideals of Hellenism and the Orthodox heritage of the island.

-Nowadays, the monastery continues its multilateral activities, including in the social sphere, contributing to the establishment of the spiritual values of the people and at the same time reviving the historical and culture of its memory.
-The monastery donated large areas for the construction of schools, donated land to municipalities to set up cultural centers, financed entire laboratories for those who needed them, such as special schools for hard-to-adapt children.
-He financed the costs of erecting additional school facilities, such as the assembly hall of the Kikk Lyceum in Paphos; He created computer centers in various educational institutions, such as the Pedagogical Institute, 1-th Kikk Lyceum and many others.
+Nowadays, the monastery continues its multilateral activities, including in the social sphere, contributing to the assertion of the spiritual values of the people and at the same time reviving the historical and culture of its memory.
+The monastery donated large areas for the construction of schools, donated land to municipalities for setting up cultural centers, financed entire laboratories for those who needed them, such as special schools for difficultly adapted children.
+He financed the cost of erecting additional school facilities, such as the assembly hall of the Kikk lyceum in Paphos; he created computer centers in various educational institutions, such as the Pedagogical Institute, 1-th Kikk Lyceum and many others.